7img/simple-grunt-starter/readme.md

 grunt
 ```

 Done!
 Grunt is now watching for your changes and writes them to the  dist folder!

 Ready to go live?
 Run the following command to minify your files:
 ```
-grunt
+grunt build
 ```
 Don't forget to change that paths in your html to the .min version!